ten7/handbook.ten7.com/040-our-benefits.md

 * You may use PTO for vacation, personal days and sick days.
 * If you need more paid time off than you’ve earned, it’s okay for you to take a few days in advance of earning them, as long as it’s approved beforehand.
 * PTO increases are reviewed annually.
-* PTO resets at the beginning of the calendar year (doesn’t roll over).
+* Any PTO you have remaining at the end of the year will roll over to the following year and will continue to accrue only until you've reached your avaialable maximum.
+As an example, let's say you have 10 days of available PTO per year.
+If, at the end of X year, you have 5 days remaining, those 5 days will roll over to the following year and will continue to accrue until you've accrued 10 total days for that year (your maximum).

 In addition to your PTO days, you have two paid days off annually to use for professional development.
 You can find additional details about this in the Professional Development section of this handbook.